-Although this guide proposes a specific route to follow, feel free to take whatever you want from the list and adopt it to your style of travelling.
+Although this guide proposes a specific route to follow, feel free to take whatever you want from the list, and adapt it to your style of travel.
 You can switch the order of places you’re planning to visit but pay attention to things that are taking place only on Saturdays or Sundays.
 This list is quite dense so if you come for more than two days, feel free to reduce the pace and take some time to visit the city more calmly, enjoy its cafés and the general atmosphere.

 Place de la Victoire